 - Topic sections: You can explore more news in topic sections like business, entertainment, health, science and tech, and sports.

 - Your Subscriptions: You can link your paid news subscriptions to your Facebook account and access them from the Facebook app.

 - Control: You will have the ability to hide articles, topics, and publishers.

 Facebook said it wants to recognise original reporting, as it's more expensive to produce.
-So, its curation team of journalists, who manage the Today’s Stories section of Facebook News, will reward original stories by choosing them first.
-Also, since the announcement of Facebook News last fall, Facebook has added more features, such as breaking news alerts, timely news digests, and targeted notifications.
+So, its curation team of journalists, who manage the Today's Stories section of Facebook News, reward original stories by choosing them first.
+Other features include breaking news alerts, timely news digests, and targeted notifications.

 Which publishers are on Facebook News?

-Facebook News will serve up reporting from over 200 general news publishers, including The Wall Street Journal, USA Today, and BuzzFeed.
-According to The Verge, it's even paying some publishers, offering a new revenue stream in the industry.
+According to The Verge and the BBC, Facebook is paying some publishers for "for content that is not already on the platform", offering a new revenue stream in the industry.
 Facebook said publishers who wish to participate will need to be in its News Page Index, which it developed in "collaboration with the industry to identify news content".